-In just two season, Stuart has led the Men's and Women's Track and Field as well as the Cross Country programs to new success in the Conference USA and the NCAA.
+In just three seasons, Stuart has led the Men's and Women's Track and Field as well as the Cross Country programs to new success in the Conference USA and the NCAA.
 During Stuart's tenure his teams have done the following:

-The Men's team scored its' first points at the Men's NCAA Championships since 2004, and climbed to 6th place in the Women's C-USA Championships.
-Stuart also led an assault on the Southern Miss record books. taking down school records in the men's indoor 200m, men's indoor 4x400m relay, women's indoor 4x400m relay, women's indoor 400m, women's outdoor 400m, women's mile run, women's Distance Medley Relay, men's javelin, and women's weight throw.
+In 2015, the Men's team scored its' first points at the Men's NCAA Championships since 2004, and climbed to 6th place in the Women's C-USA Championships.
+Stuart also led an assault on the Southern Miss record books, taking down school records in the men's indoor 200m, men's indoor 4x400m relay, women's indoor 4x400m relay, women's indoor 400m, women's outdoor 400m, women's mile run, women's Distance Medley Relay, men's javelin, and women's weight throw.
 In total, Stuart had 8 athletes qualify for the first round of the NCAA Championships (East Region), and three to advance to the NCAA Championships.

 Stuart, a 20-plus year veteran of coaching track and field, becomes only the fourth Golden Eagles' top coach after most recently serving as men's sprints and hurdles coach at his alma mater, The University of Georgia.